ASTER: Natural and Multi-language Unit Test Generation with LLMs: Introduction

 \section{Introduction}

 Unit testing is a key activity in software development that serves as the first line of defense against the introduction of software bugs.
-Manually writing high-coverage and effective unit tests can be tedious and time consuming.
-To address this, many automated test generation techniques have been developed, aimed at reducing the cost of manual test suite development: over the last few decades, this research has a produced a variety of approaches based on symbolic analysis (e.g.,~\cite{visser:2004, cadar:2008, pasareanu:2010, godefroid2005dart, sen2005cute, xie:2005, tillmann2008pex}), search-based techniques (e.g.,~\cite{tonella:2008, harman:2010:tse, mcminn:2004, fraser2011evosuite, lin:2021, lukasczyk2022pynguin}), random and adaptive-random techniques (e.g.,~\cite{pacheco2007feedback, ciupa:2008:icse, chen:2010:jss, lin:2009:ase, arcuri:2011:issta, lukasczyk:2023:emse}), and learning-based approaches~\cite{durelli2019study}.
+Manually writing high-coverage unit tests can be tedious and time consuming.
+To address this, many automated test generation (ATG) techniques have been developed, aimed at reducing the cost of manual test suite development: over the last few decades, this research has produced a variety of approaches based on symbolic analysis (e.g.,~\cite{visser:2004, cadar:2008, pasareanu:2010, godefroid2005dart, sen2005cute, xie:2005, tillmann2008pex}), search-based techniques (e.g.,~\cite{tonella:2008, harman:2010:tse, mcminn:2004, fraser2011evosuite, lin:2021, lukasczyk2022pynguin}), random and adaptive-random techniques (e.g.,~\cite{pacheco2007feedback, ciupa:2008:icse, chen:2010:jss, lin:2009:ase, arcuri:2011:issta, lukasczyk:2023:emse}), etc.

 These techniques have achieved considerable success in generating high-coverage test suites with good fault-detection ability, but they still have several key limitations---with respect to test readability, test scenarios covered, and test assertions created.
 Previous studies (e.g.,~\cite{fraser:2015}) have shown that developers find automatically generated tests lacking in these characteristics, suffering poor readability and comprehensibility, covering uninteresting sequences, and containing trivial or ineffective assertions.
 Automatically generated tests are also known to contain anti-patterns or test smells~\cite{panichella:2020:testsmells} and generally not perceived as being ``natural'' in the sense that they do not resemble the kinds of tests that developers write.
+All these factors inhibit the adoption of ATG tools in practice, as developers consider the tests generated by these tools to be hard to maintain and are reluctant to add them to regression test suites without some or considerable rewrite.